scala/docs.scala-lang/_tour/singleton-objects.md

 Imports require a "stable path" to the imported symbol, and an object is a stable path.

 Note: If an `object` is not top-level but is nested in another class or object, then the object is "path-dependent" like any other member.
-This means that given two kinds of beverages, `class Milk` and `class OrangeJuice`, a class member `object NutritionInfo` "depends" on the enclosing instance, either milk or orange juice. `milk.NutritionInfo` is entirely distinct from `oj.NutritionInfo`.
+This means that given two kinds of beverages, `class Milk` and `class OrangeJuice`, a class member `object NutritionInfo` "depends" on the enclosing instance, either milk or orange juice. `Milk.NutritionInfo` is entirely distinct from `OrangeJuice.NutritionInfo`.

 ## Companion objects